-St Peter's employs its own trained learning mentor to support pupils in this area.
-Additionally St Peter's will refer children with concerns in this area to the Child and Adolescent Mental Health Service (CAMHS).
+St Peter's employs its own trained Learning Mentor to support pupils in this area.
+In terms of support for SEND pupils' well being and mental health we can refer to WSCC Single Point of Access to gain support from The Child Mental Health Liaison Team.
+Additionally, St Peter's will refer children with concerns in this area to the Child and Adolescent Mental Health Service (CAMHS).
+In collaboration with the HSP group we also hire a Counsellor each academic year who runs a 15 week set of sessions for three pupils that we have identified are in particular need.